epctex-support/google-shopping-scraper/README.md

 ### Tip

-When you want to have a scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as listings as possible.
+The actor is optimized to run blazing fast and scrape many listings as possible.
 Therefore, it forefronts all listing detail requests.
-If actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.05-0.1 compute units.
+If the actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.05-0.1 compute units.

 ## Tips for scraping Google Shopping
 Here's a tip for scraping Google Shopping.
 If you want to filter your search by product details (price range, color, model, etc), head over to the Google Shopping website in a separate browser window, type your keyboard into the search bar, and toggle with the filters.
 Once you are done, copy the web page's URL, and paste it into the scraper's input field!